Kerala State Chalachitra Academy: Kerala State Film Awards

-The Academy organises the Kerala State Film Awards, which are given away yearly for the achievements in Malayalam films.
+The academy organises the Kerala State Film Awards, which are given away yearly for the achievements in Malayalam films.
 The awardees are decided by an independent jury formed by the academy and the Department of Cultural Affairs, Govt. of Kerala.
 The jury usually consists of eminent personalities from the film field.
 For the awards for literature on cinema a separate jury is formed.
 The academy annually invites films for the award and the jury analyses the films that are submitted before deciding the winners.
-The awards intends to promote films with artistic values and encourage artistes and technicians.
+The awards intend to promote films with artistic values and encourage artistes and technicians.
 The awards are declared by the Minister for Cultural Affairs, Govt. of Kerala.

 Kerala State Television Awards

-The emergence of Television as a popular medium found acceptance at the Academy as separate awards were constituted for Television programmes also.
-The Academy organises the Kerala State Television Awards since 1993, which are given away yearly for the achievements in Malayalam Television.
+The emergence of Television as a popular medium found acceptance at the academy as separate awards were constituted for Television programmes also.
+The academy organises the Kerala State Television Awards since 1993, which are given away yearly for the achievements in Malayalam Television.
 The awards are declared by the Minister for Cultural Affairs, Govt. of Kerala.

 IFFK

-The IFFK (International Film Festival of Kerala) is one of the prominent film festivals hosted in India, and it is managed by the academy.
-The festival gives weightage to films from the Third World.
-It only allows films from Asia, Africa and Latin America in its competition section.
-The festival is always noted for its public support.
-The festival is perhaps the only one to have screenings for residents of a jail, a juvenile home (Poojappura Central Jail, Thiruvananthapuram) and a poor home (Sri Chitra Poor Home).
+The IFFK (International Film Festival of Kerala) is one of the prominent film festivals hosted in India, accredited by FIAPF and managed by the academy.
+The Festival is held in the first week of December every year in Thiruvananthapuram.
+The international competition category comprises film from Asia, Africa and Latin America.
+The festival is always noted for its public support and is considered as one of the biggest cultural events in India.